ljleb/musicpp/README.md

 # musicpp

-Clean music production framework for C++. *Stonk* up your creativity!
+Clean sound design and music production framework for C++. *Stonk* up your creativity!

 MPP tries to ease the process of creating new sounds by providing an extensible framework.